Kirkman/Sports-Stats/readme.txt

 RELEASE NOTES:

+v0.7.1:
+* Overhauled NHL scraper to grab data from NHL.com's new JSON API

 v0.7:
 * Developed an Synchronet Web v4-compatible Sports Stats .xjs app.
 Now your users can  check standings, scores, and schedules on your BBS website!
-* Switched to using js-date-format.js to format dates and times.
-I'm longer modifying Date.prototype!
+* Switched to using the js-date-format.js library to format dates and times.
+  I'm no longer modifying Date.prototype!
 * Numerous little bug fixes for the ANSI version, which arose from development of the web version.
 * Because of the inclusion of js-date-format.js, as well as the new web app,